PetreVane/dummy-app/README.md

 # Dummy Vaadin EC2 Info Application

 This project is a dummy Vaadin application designed to run on an AWS EC2 instance.

+This dummy app is used when testing infrastructure code via terraform.
+More precisely, this app jar is stored on a s3 bucket.
+A launch template contains a bash script, which gets the jar and starts the application.

+See [AWS Auto Scaling Infrastructure](https://github.com/PetreVane/tf-autoscaling-infrastructure) for more details.

-It displays the public IP address and the availability zone of the EC2 instance hosting the application.
+It displays the public IP address and the availability zone of the EC2 instance hosting the application, by making a asynchronous call to aws metadata endpoints.
+See `services/Ec2Info.java` and `views/Ec2infoView.java` if you're curious.
-This dummy app was made to test some terraform and bash scripts which will create some aws infrastructure and then fetch the jar artifacts from a s3 bucket and then deploy it them on the EC2 instances.

 This is not useful for anything else other than testing.

 ## Running the Application